Limerick–Foynes railway line: History

-Proposed reopening
+Planned reopening

 Since the line's closure in 2000, a number of proposals were made to reopen the line.
 In December 2018, Irish Rail sought permission to replace the unsafe Robertstown viaduct for the potential reintroduction of freight traffic with a new, single-span structure, removing the viaduct in 2023.
 The railway line is part of the EU Trans-European Transport Network (TEN-T) infrastructure, and in 2015 the Shannon Foynes Port Company received €800,000 to study the feasibility of reinstating the line.

 In July 2022, Irish Rail published a tender to contract for the rebuilding of the line.
 These works had reportedly commenced by mid-November 2022.
 In early 2023, it was announced that the tender contract had been agreed, with works on reopening the line due to commence in February 2023.
 In September 2023, the River Maigue bridge at Adare was removed for restoration and repair.

 By May 2024, the old jointed track on wooden sleepers had been removed, and laying of new concrete sleepers and rails had commenced on the route.
 The new track will be welded to form continuous welded rail.
 In November 2024, it was reported that the track laying was "expected to be largely completed" by the end of 2024.

+By November 2025, all track along the 42km route had been re-laid, and bridges over the River Maigue and River Deel had been renovated, along with the installation of a new 46m span bridge to replace the old Robertstown Viaduct.
+Also completed were ancillary works including the closure and upgrades of user worked level crossings, drainage works, boundary fencing, and the installation of signalling and telecoms infrastructure.
+Works yet to be completed by that date included the completion of the signalling and telecoms systems, the connection of the Foynes line with the rest of the rail network at Limerick, and the reinstatement of 13 public road level crossings with CCTV monitored crossings.

+As of May 2026, it was reported that the Limerick to Foynes freight line could be completed by October 2026.